Bears-R-Us/arkouda/BUILD.md

 <a id="install-deps"></a>
 ### Installing Dependencies<sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>
 *Please Note: This step is to only be performed if you are NOT using dependencies from your env.
-If you attempt to use both there is a potential that version mismatches with cause build failures*.
+If you attempt to use both, it is possible that version mismatches will cause build failures*.

 This step only needs to be done once.
 Once dependencies are installed, you will not need to run again.
 You can install all dependencies with a single command or install individually for a customized build.